 9. “Hunting Elephants”

 This term is famously associated with Warren Buffett, which basically means that you’re looking for big or ‘elephant sized’ deals.
 D-street traders can put it after their firm acquires another or when they are free to have some trading space.

 Well, trading is not as easy as mugging up these words and reading books on Stock valuation.
 You have to trade to trade in the markets.
-But to trade you need to survive.
-To make sure you don’t get margin calls every weekend, the words may come handy.
+But to trade, you need to survive.
+To make sure you don’t get margin calls every weekend, the words may come in handy.